On the number of integral ideals in a number field: Introduction

 \subsection{Acknowledgements}

-I would like to thank Richard Brent, Michaela Cully-Hugill, Stephan Garcia, Timothy Trudgian, and all my other colleagues for helpful discussions and comments given throughout the production of this paper.
+I would like to thank Richard Brent, Michaela Cully-Hugill, Stephan Garcia, Olivier Ramar\'{e}, Timothy Trudgian, the referee, and all my other colleagues for helpful discussions and comments given throughout the production of this paper.